Sustainability and Well-being ThinkTanks

-The Sustainability ThinkTank is a friendly monthly group which is open to all staff and students and is also the monthly gathering of the Sustainability Champions.
+The ThinkTank is a friendly monthly group which takes place from October to May each year.
+It is open to all staff and students and is also the monthly gathering of the Sustainability Champions.
 It encourages its participants to come forward with and discuss all sorts of ideas around the environmental, social, cultural, ethical and financial aspects of Sustainability@Bangor, and the people and communities in and around campus, particularly for participants to lead their own projects and activities to create a sustainable future for Bangor University and it’s community.

 How to take part

 To join in, visit our events page to find out when the next ThinkTank is, and turn up on the day – all welcome!
 If you’ve got an idea that you want to discuss and you’re not sure which ThinkTank it fits into, or even if you think it doesn’t fit into any of the ThinkTanks available, get in touch with Jo, our ThinkTanks co-ordinator, and we’ll work out how we can fit it in.